Hindsightfulness - Learn from mistakes without even making them.

 persisted for years, decades, and centuries.
 You would see, for instance, a generation that claimed to be sophisticated,

-but that denied women the right to vote until 1911.
+but that denied women the right to vote until the early 1900s.
 The generation that didn't see females as equals was the same

 generation that planted the seeds of the Information Age.
 How sophisticated is that?
 We mock previous generations because